-3DS firmware 11.16.0 was recently released.
+The latest 3DS firmware is 11.16.0.
 Here’s what you should know:

 - If your device is running Luma 11.0, it is 100% safe to update.
 You can check your Luma version by holding (Select) while booting your device.

 - If your device is on an older Luma version, you should update Luma before you update your device to 11.16.0.

 I am on the latest system version.
 Is my device hackable without any external hardware?

 Yes!
 The latest firmware (11.16.0) has a free method for getting CFW named Seedminer.

 The instructions are the same for all retail 3DS, 3DS XL, 2DS, New 3DS, New 3DS XL, and New 2DS XL devices.
 If your system version string displays as “0.0.0-0”, then you may have a developer unit.

 Bricks are now effectively impossible unless you are purposely trying to brick your device.

 Can I run awesome homebrew and emulators with this?

 Yes!
 This guide will install a few useful homebrew applications, including Universal-Updater, which acts as a homebrew app store.